clause-bielefeld/clause-bielefeld.github.io/people.md

   __Office__: UHG C5-204 <br>
   __Email__: j *dot* sieker *at* uni-bielefeld *dot* de

   __Interests__: I'm working on linguistically informed evaluation of language models, with a focus on their pragmatic competence.
 I’m especially interested in how models respond to communication breakdowns and subtle misalignments in shared understanding.
-I'm part  of the [SAIL](<https://jaii.eu/sail/#r1.ling>) project.

 <br/><br/>